Andes-Kea/Andes-Kea/README.md

 ### [Global Experience](GlobalExperience/)

+### Personal Note
+All aspects of my college career have, especially after taking a larger leadership role, have incorporated critical thinking and ethical practices.
+It is never something I am or will be perfect at, but as Maya Angelou said,

+“Do the best you can until you know better.
+Then when you know better, do better.”

+I have taken this quote to heart and reflect on it nearly daily.
+I believe it is incredibly crucial to give the benefit of the doubt in order to give the largest opportunity for growth.
+During my time at DU, I have been able to reflect, recognize, and reconcile with decisions that I have made, whether bad or good, or just grey.
+I am now able to operate with more confidence entering the next chapter of my life and I have DU and its opportunities to thank for it.

 <!--
 **Andes-Kea/Andes-Kea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.